 The expensive door soundproofing options were definitely not an option for me.
-I wanted to find the best way to soundproof a door that would not break the bank (or leave me incredibly frustrated, trying to figure out how to do it).
+I wanted to learn about soundproofing doors in a way that it would not break the bank (or leave me incredibly frustrated, trying to figure out how to do it).

 Eventually, I found the perfect soundproofing option for me, and I am going to share what I learned with you.
 Hopefully, you find that these tips are helpful in your next soundproofing project.

 When assessing the entire door set, you will notice that its frame can be a pretty big weak link.
-As door frames are shimmed in place, air gaps are created between the frame and the drywall; these gaps can leak a lot of sounds and cause issues when you start trying to soundproof.
+As door frames are shimmed in place, air gaps are created between the frame and the drywall; these gaps can leak a lot of sound and cause issues.

-Luckily, there are two options to resolve this in order to soundproof the door:
+Luckily, there are two options to resolve this:

 If you are building out an entire room, the door frame can be installed before installing the wall material (usually drywall).
 After this, you can add a drywall layer over the frame to close the gaps.